jibstack64/TheBoysPowerPack/README.md

 ### 1. *Homelander*

 When activated, you get flung directly up 100 or so blocks.
+This does damage to all surrounding entities.
 You slowly fall back to the ground, giving you time to drift away from enemies.

 ![Homelander message](./images/homelander.png)